 Bags of fabric and fun!
 Everyone got involved…

-Students creating some cool jolly creatures
+Students creating some original upcycled creatures

 A jolly revolution…